Insights

 Albert Finder

-As any sales manager knows, accurately tracking the performance of sales reps can’t be done by looking at a single number, such as a revenue target.
-Sales performance metrics vary between different companies and products.
+As any sales manager knows, accurately tracking the performance of sales reps can’t be done by looking at a single metric, such as a revenue target.
+Sales performance indicators are complex and differ between industries, companies, and products.

 At the same time, finding key metrics based on your sales strategy and sales process is essential.
 Measuring whether you have enough closed opportunities this quarter or the value of your sales pipeline can be a representative reflection of your sales team’s productivity.

-Sales managers can also use sales metrics to assess how quickly new team members can get up to speed, and whether the onboarding process needs to be tweaked.
+Besides, sales managers can use sales metrics to assess, for example, how quickly new BDRs get up to speed, and whether the onboarding process needs to be tweaked.

 Leveraging effective metrics to understand what works for your sales organization is incredibly valuable.
 But you can only get those insights after you configure your sales tools to track the right things.